kubecost/cost-prediction-action/README.md

 This is a full Actions workflow file, with commented-out sections and explanations highlighting advanced features and some complex use-cases.
+You can copy-paste this into a file in your `.github/workflows` folder and start tuning it to use as a live Action on your repo.

 ``` yaml
 name: Predict K8s spec cost